-As part of the AntiTrash project, a system will be developed to automatically detect rubbish or potential damage in the shared vehicle or public transport.
+The AntiTrash project (smart cleaning and prevention of damage for shared mobility) promotes a change in model for the regular cleaning of shared vehicles with the best results.
+In this context, a system is developed to detect automatically rubbish or potential damage to the shared vehicle or public transport.
 Through machine learning techniques, images will be used that are obtained by a camera that inspects the interior of the vehicle to assess its state.
-This will also enable identification of the person responsible for the damage and/or the rubbish within the shared vehicle so that they can be directly charged maintenance costs, if necessary.
+This will also enable identification of the person responsible for the damage and/or rubbish in the shared vehicle so that they can be directly charged the maintenance costs if necessary.

 EIT Urban Mobility is funded by the European Institute of Innovation and Technology (EIT).